What makes a contract valid?

 At its most basic level, a contract is simply an agreement between two or more parties that defines the terms of an exchange.

-A contract can be written or verbal, and both are legally valid in the right circumstances, but some, like real estate purchase contracts, are legally required to be written.
+A contract can be written or verbal, and both are legally valid in the right circumstances if they contain the essential elements of a valid contract.

-A binding contract typically has an expiration date and is created through a process that includes preliminary discussion and counteroffers.
+A binding contract typically has an expiration date and is created through a process that includes preliminary discussion and counteroffers, meanwhile most day-to-day business contracts relate to common situations that involve the exchange of things of value.

 Why would you need a contract?

-Having a contract makes the terms of an agreement clear from the beginning.
+A contract makes the terms of an agreement clear from the beginning.
 For minor agreements like lending your neighbor a hammer, a contract isn’t necessary.

 However, for something of significant value, like the sale of a property, things can get messy if there is no valid contract in place.